ocamllabs/icfp2016-blog/ICFP/a-functional-programmers-guid.md

 abstract: Wednesday 21st 0915-1015 AM (ICFP 2016)
 ---

+# In a world when all functions secretly "do" something…

 When we think about CPOs, every function has the property that is preserves the partial order.